riddle

 • Scientific name: Tectona grandis L. F.

-• Spanish: Teka
+• Spanish name: Teka

 Description of the wood

-• Sapwood: Yellowish to grayish white.
+• Sapwood: Yellowish-white to grayish.

-• Heartwood: Yellowish brown to dark brown with frequent dark gray streaks.
+• Heartwood: Yellowish-brown to dark brown with frequent dark gray streaks.

-• Fiber: Straight.
+• Grain: Straight.

-• Grain: Medium to coarse.
+• Texture: Medium to coarse.

 Impregnation

-• Sapwood: Little impregnable
+• Sapwood: Poorly permeable

-• Heartwood: Non-impregnable
+• Heartwood: Not permeable

 Mechanization

-• Nailing and screwing: Requires pre-drills.
+• Nailing and screwing: Requires pre-drilling.

 Applications